whisperpine/ansitofu/infra/README.md

 cd INFRA_DIR
 # List all outputs with value masked by <sensitive>.
 tofu output
-# Print a specific sensitive output value ("public_ip" is used here).
+# Print a specific sensitive output value ("public_ips" is used here).
-tofu output public_ip
+tofu output public_ips
 ```